asdfMaciej/marker-gcloud/README.md

 # Marker deployment for GCloud

-Provides a basic API for .pdf > .md OCR.
+Provides a basic HTTP API for .pdf > .md OCR.

+Uses a `n1-standard-2` machine with `Tesla T4` GPU running on a `Debian 12 Bookworm` image.

 ## Caveats